-- Male Householder, No Wife Present A family with a male householder and no spouse of householder present. - o Female Householder, No Husband Present A family with a female householder and no spouse of householder present.
+- o Male Householder, No Spouse Present A family with a male householder and no spouse of householder present. - Female Householder, No Spouse Present A family with a female householder and no spouse of the householder present.

 Family households and married-couple families include same-sex married couples, beginning with the 2013 data.